Close Menu

 • When Should You Worry?

 If you’re a parent, you’ve probably been there.
-You’re ready to leave the house; the shoes are waiting by the door, but what about your toddler?
-They’re having none of it.
+You’re ready to walk out the door, shoes are waiting, and your toddler wants absolutely nothing to do with them.

 A toddler boy in an orange jacket climbing a white metal school gate barefoot, refusing to put sandals on.